GregNicholas/Kanban-guru/README.md

 - I used tailwind for the first time while building this.
 - I learned and used Redux for the first time.
 During the process, I took a break and worked on a small demo app on the side to learn redux and redux toolkit.
 - As an added challenge, I used TypeScript, which I had only made smaller projects with before.
 The more I work with it, the more I like it and the more comfortable I get.
-- I was going to use React Context for state, which I had used before, but as I was figuring out how to use it with TypeScript, I thought, this would be the perfect time to learn Redux.
+- I was going to use React Context for state, which I had used before, but as I was thinking out how to put it together, I thought, this would be the perfect time to learn Redux.
 So I went ahead and built out the structure and style, then dove into Redux.
 - to be continued...

 ### Things to add
-- improve mobile styles
-- save to local state
+- save data to local state
-- save to firebase
-- consider building a backend for the project
+- use firebase or building a backend for the project?

 ## Author